gopi487krishna/FITS_primary_header/README.md

 **Basic Steps of How Parsing Takes Place :**

  - Parse the required keywords and check if they are present in required order.
 After parsing each card add the keyword and value into the header_data ( An unordered multimap ) for storage.
- - After the required cards have been parsed and ensured that they confirm to the standard parse all the other card
+ - After the required cards have been parsed and ensured that they confirm to the standard parse all the other cards one by one .
+Parsing of keyword results in

+	 - List item

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM1NzQxMzAyMSwxODc5MTQyMTA5LDEzND
+eyJoaXN0b3J5IjpbLTM3NjI3NjU2NiwxODc5MTQyMTA5LDEzND
 Q0MDI4NjEsLTEwNjg3MTE0MjMsMTYyMDU0NzExLDEyNjM2Mzk3
 MDYsNDkzMjUyOTgyLDEwNzYzODcyODIsLTE0ODM4MzMwNTUsMj
 AxMDgxNTU2NiwtMTUyOTM0NTQ5NSwtMzg4NjcwNDI2LDEwNzQ0